SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rarity had let go of the hug, but Fluttershy only hugged Rainbow tighter.
 Rarity just sat there for her friend, letting her have a break.

-A few moments later Fluttershy realized she wasn't holding Rainbow Dash.
+A few moments later, Fluttershy realized she wasn't holding Rainbow Dash.
 "Oh, sorry Rarity."

 "It's nothing, darling," Rarity answered.
 "I'm always here for you."